-Customers should not respond to any messages or call asking for the OTP to avail the benefit of EMI Moratorium.
+Customers should not respond to any messages or call asking for the OTP to avail offers or for payment of their EMI’s.

 Thanking you and assuring our best services always.